aws/aws-security-services-best-practices/docs/en/guides/network-firewall/index.md

 The reasons for this we have listed below:

 * When a custom rule group is created, its capacity needs to be defined and extra headroom needs to be taken into account because capacity cannot be modified after a rule group has been created.
 Having many rule groups creates additional headaches for managing rule capacity limits.
-For capacity it is recommended to set your custom rule group capcity to whatever leftover capacity you have after implementing your AWS managed rule groups.
+For capacity it is recommended to set your custom rule group capacity to whatever leftover capacity you have after implementing your AWS managed rule groups.
 * With several rule groups to manage, understanding how traffic is going to be handled becomes more complex since every rule group needs to be inspected to analyze how it impacts the traffic.
 Seeing your rules in one view makes it easier to identify if a rule conflicts or overshadows other rules instead of jumping between multiple rule groups to stitch together an understanding of how traffic will be evaluated by the policy.
 * Network Firewall supports a maximum combined total of 20 rule groups (Managed and Custom).
 If you create many custom rule groups you will limit how many AWS Managed Rule Groups can also be added.
 * For troubleshooting purposes, you will want to make sure Signature IDs (SIDs) are unique across all rule groups.
 Within a single rule group Network Firewall will enforce unique SIDs, but not across all rule groups.
 If you don’t have unique SIDs across all rule groups then it can be more challenging to understand from the logs which rule actually handled the traffic.